 Since all namespace entities are uniquely distinguished by a globally unique pathname, and pathnames are the only option for identifying namespace entries, this specification REQUIRES that all service operations accommodate the use of absolute pathnames.
-However, since RNS namespace service providers MAY be distributed and arranged as a hierarchy of namespace services, secondary and tertiary service providers will represent subsections of the total namespace, each with respectively different root directories.
-If absolute pathnames span multiple service providers then the service must use a mechanism to interrupt the operation with a referral message that redirects the client or application to the appropriate service instance of the next repository; provided that the path can be resolved by the current operating RNS service provider and a referral junction is encountered while attempting to resolve the path.
+However, since RNS namespace repositories MAY be distributed and arranged as a hierarchy of namespace services, secondary and tertiary repositories will represent subsections of the total namespace, each with respectively different root directories.
+If absolute pathnames span multiple repositories then the service must use a mechanism to interrupt the operation with a referral message that redirects the client or application to the appropriate service instance of the next repository.